Why you should be using Black Pepper essential oil for your respiratory health!

 Mix the essential oils with 2 oz. of Jojoba Oil.

-At the first sign of a cold, rub the oil on your chest, feet and back and deeply inhale the scent on your hands.
+At the first sign of a cold, rub the oil on your chest and back of neck and deeply inhale the scent on your hands.

 Remember to take good care of your essential oil products and keep them in cool storage spaces to avoid contamination.